 Constitution Day Information

 In order to comply with the federal regulation requiring the development of educational programming to celebrate Constitution Day on September 17th of each year, San Diego City, Mesa and Miramar College provides faculty, students and staff with access to U.S. Constitution Day educational and media resources, lectures and free pocket size U.S. Constitution books.
-Click here for information from our most recent Constitution Day celebration.
+Contact the Student Affairs Office at each campus for more information.

 Career Center Services